globocom/secDevLabs/owasp-top10-2016-mobile/m4/note-box/README.md

 ### Start app commands:

 **Note**: It is important to mention, that you should have an emulator up and running or an available device to run the app in.
-For instructions on how to set up an emulator, click [here](https://flutter.dev/docs/get-started/test-drive?tab=vscode).
+For instructions on how to set up an emulator, click [here][VS-Code-Flutter].

-After properly [setting up your editor][VS-Code-Flutter] and emulator/device to run Flutter apps, open the `main.dart` file with VS Code.
+After properly setting up your editor and emulator/device to run Flutter apps, open the `main.dart` file with VS Code.
 You can find it's path here:

 ```
 secDevLabs/owasp-top10-2016-mobile/m4/note-box/mobile/lib/main.dart